 Here are the steps you should follow to do this:

 - Power on your receiver and your TV: After plugging your power cable into the wall outlet, press the power buttons on the TV and the receiver.

 - Connect your Component cable to your cable box’s component out port (it’s often located on the back.)

 - Plug the remaining end of the component cable into any component input on the surround sound receiver’s back.

 - Hook up the second component cable to the component video output labeled for TVs.
 Plug the other into the TV’s component port.

 - On the TV remote control, press the video button repeatedly till the cable box’s video signal displays on your TV.

-Note: You can use a component-to-HDMI adapter if your TV doesn’t support component out of the box.
+Note: You can use a component-to-HDMI adapter if your TV doesn’t support components out of the box.
 You can find one on Amazon.
-After plugging the adapter in, you follow the same steps for hooking up surround sound to TV and cable box HDMI to accomplish your goal.
+After plugging the adapter in, you follow the same steps for hooking up surround sound to the TV and cable box HDMI to accomplish your goal.

 How to Avoid Mistakes When Connecting Your Home Theater System to your TV and Cable Box